DongL/datascience/content/post/2018-12-02-git-basics.md

 ## Some basic commands

 ### Add-commit-push
-- git add -u :/ # adds all modified file changes to the stage; analgus to confirm the changes
+- git add -u :/ # adds all modified file changes to the stage; analgus to get files monitored by git.
 - git add * :/ # adds modified and any new files (that's not gitignore'ed) to the stage
 - git commit -m 'your commit comment'   # equivalent to save the file
 - git commit -am 'your commit comment'   # perform add and commit